|

 Göllhäusl, in the Hinterbrand area near the Obersalzberg.
 This house was later annexed

 to the Platterhof as a guest lodging.
-This view shows (left-right): Hermann Göring, Reichs War
+The view above shows (left-right): Hermann Göring, Reichs War

 Minister Werner von Blomberg, and Hitler visiting the Eckarthaus, ca. 1935.